Monisha-RK10/Instance-Segmentation-of-Tiny-Traffic-Lights-Using-Mask-R-CNN-Bosch/README.md

 - The project tackles the challenging task of **instance segmentation** of **small-scale traffic lights** using the Bosch Small Traffic Lights dataset.
 - A custom Mask R-CNN pipeline is implemented to detect and segment red and green traffic lights with pixel-level precision.
-- The effect of different soft mask thresholds (0.25, 0.5, 0.75) on AP (Average Precision) is evaluated.
+- Evaluates the effect of different soft mask thresholds (0.25, 0.5, 0.75) on AP (Average Precision).

 > **Read the full write-up on Medium**:
 > [Instance Segmentation of Tiny Traffic Lights Using Mask R-CNN (Bosch)](https://medium.com/@monishatemp20/instance-segmentation-of-tiny-traffic-lights-using-mask-r-cnn-bosch-dataset-f88a8d33e1e3)